HowToSD/ComfyUI-Data-Analysis/README.md

 ComfyUI-Data-Analysis is a custom module for analyzing data using Pandas and Matplotlib within ComfyUI.

-Here are some of the included nodes:
+Here are just some of the included nodes.
+For a complete list of nodes, check out [Node Reference](docs/reference/node_reference.md):

 - Loading a CSV file as a DataFrame
 - Saving a DataFrame to a CSV file